Employed Person Taking Care of an Incapacitated Individual - IT 47

 If you are a PAYE customer, relief can be claimed during the tax year and your Tax Credit Certificate will be increased by the amount of relief due.

-If you are a Self-Assessment customer, the claim should be made in your annual tax return and relief will be granted in your Notice of Assessment.
+If you are a Self-Assessment customer, the claim should be made in your annual tax return and relief granted will be shown on your Notice of Assessment.

 Do I have to operate PAYE on payments made to the carer?

-If the services of the carer are provided by or through an agency or other commercial entity and the carer is paid by the agency or commercial entity, the obligation is on that organisation to make the necessary tax, PRSI and Universal Social Charge deductions through the PAYE system when paying the carer.
+If the services of the carer are provided by or through an agency or other commercial entity and the carer is paid by the agency or commercial entity, the obligation is on that organisation to make the necessary income tax, PRSI and USC deductions through the PAYE system when paying the carer.

-However, where you employ the carer directly, you will have certain obligations as an employer, including registering as an employer and making tax, PRSI and Universal Social Charge deductions from the wages paid to the carer.
-A Form PREM Reg - Employer (PAYE/PRSI) Tax Registration (PDF, 151KB) is available on the Revenue website or from any Revenue office or by telephoning Forms and Leaflets LoCall Service on 1890 306 706 (+353 1 702 3050 from outside the Republic of Ireland).
+However, where you employ the carer directly, you will have certain obligations as an employer, including registering as an employer and making income tax, PRSI and USC deductions from the wages paid to the carer.
+Form PREM Reg - Employer (PAYE/PRSI) Tax Registration (PDF, 244KB) must be completed and submitted to your Revenue office.

 Health Expenses - Tax relief in respect of the Home Nursing in cases of serious illness